cimt-ag/data_vault_pipelinedescription/documentation/Reference_of_core_syntax_elements.md

 **satellites_to_delete[]**
 (mandatory,only declared satellite table names allowed)
 <br>List of satellite table names, on which to apply the deletion detection rule.
-The satellites must share the same parent
+The satellites must share the same parent.
+To delete from satellites of different parents, you need to declare multiple deletion rules.
 <br>“rsfdl_cusmomer_p1_sat”,”rsfdl_customer_p2_sat”

 **partitioning_columns[]**
 (optional,only declared field names are allowed)
-<br>List of Columns (and therefore vault columns), that define the range of data where stage has a complete set of rows (this can be content or even table keys).
+<br>List of fields (and therefore vault columns), that define the range of data where stage has a complete set of rows (this can be content or even table keys).
 Only active satellite rows that are related to the staged values in these fields, will be checked for deletion.
 If this property is not set, a complete dataset is assumed to be in the stage table.
 <br>*“market_id”*

 **join_path[]**
-(optional,must contain all tables need to be joined to reach the partitioning columns)
+(optional,must contain all tables needed to be joined to reach the partitioning columns)
 <br>Describes the join path in the model to get from the tables to delete to the tables with partitioning fields.
 The path begins with the parent table of all listed satellites to delete.
 The path must not branch except when adding satellites to provide partitioning columns or restrict the validity of links.
-The path can skip unnecessary tables (e.g. hubs, where businesskey is no partition criteria).
+The path can skip unnecessary tables (e.g. hubs, where businesskey is not a partition criteria).

 Example: